Discover the Kubernetes equivalent of Docker's env-file and learn how to manage environment variables in your Kubernetes deployments.

 - configMapRef:

-2. Secrets for Sensitive Data
+name: my-config2.
+Secrets for Sensitive Data

 For sensitive data like passwords, use Secrets.
-Create a file (e.g., secrets.env
+Create a file (e.g., secrets.env):

 DB_PASSWORD=your_db_password